Windows 8: Software compatibility

 The three desktop editions of Windows 8 support 32-bit and 64-bit architectures; retail copies of Windows 8 include install DVDs for both architectures, while the online installer automatically installs the variant corresponding with the architecture of the system's existing Windows installation.
-The 32-bit variant runs on CPUs compatible with x86 architecture 3rd generation (known as IA-32) or newer, and can run 32-bit and 16-bit applications, although 16-bit support must be enabled first.
+The 32-bit variant runs on CPUs compatible with the 3rd generation of the x86 architecture (known as IA-32) or newer, and can run 32-bit and 16-bit applications, although 16-bit support must be enabled first.
 (16-bit applications are developed for CPUs compatible with x86 2nd generation, first conceived in 1978.
 Microsoft started moving away from this architecture after Windows 95.)

-The 64-bit variant runs on CPUs compatible with x86 8th generation (known as x86-64, or x64) or newer, and can run 32-bit and 64-bit programs.
-32-bit programs and operating system are restricted to supporting only 4 gigabytes of memory while 64-bit systems can theoretically support 2048 gigabytes of memory.
+The 64-bit variant runs on CPUs compatible with the 8th generation of x86 (known as x86-64, or x64) or newer, and can run 32-bit and 64-bit programs.
+32-bit programs and operating system are restricted to supporting only 4 gigabytes of memory, while 64-bit systems can theoretically support 2048 gigabytes of memory.
 64-bit operating systems require a different set of device drivers than those of 32-bit operating systems.

 Windows RT, the only edition of Windows 8 for systems with ARM processors, only supports applications included with the system (such as a special variant of Office 2013), supplied through Windows Update, or Windows Store apps, to ensure that the system only runs applications that are optimized for the architecture.
 Windows RT does not support running IA-32 or x64 applications.
-Windows Store apps can either support both the x86 and ARM architectures, or compiled to support a specific architecture.
+Windows Store apps can either support both the x86 and ARM architectures, or can be compiled to support another specific architecture.

 Support for IE10 on Windows Server 2012 and Windows Embedded 8 Standard ended on January 31, 2020.